Subscribe to our Newsletter!

 May 26, 1927 – The 15 millionth Ford Model T

-In 1927 Edsel Ford and his 64 year old father, Henry ford and Charles Sorensen (backset) drove the Fifteen Millionth Model T out of the Highland Park Plant and into the history books.
-During 20 years of production, more than 15 million Model Ts were made.
-From the collections of The Henry Ford and Ford Motor Company.
-(04/22/08)
+In 1927 Edsel Ford and his 64 year old father, Henry ford and Charles Sorensen (backset) drove the Fifteen Millionth Model T out of the Highland Park Plant From the collections of Ford Motor Company.

 Henry Ford rode shotgun as his son Edsel drove the 15 millionth Model T out of Ford’s Highland Park, Michigan, factory on this day in 1927.
 This event marked the last day of production for the car that changed how the world moved.
 The Model T, or “Tin Lizzie” as it is affectionately known, first came to market in October 1908.
 This vehicle opened the American masses and people around the world to the opportunity to purchase an affordable, efficient and reliable vehicle.
 While initially sold for approximately $850, equivalent to about $20,000 today, the price would drop as production numbers improved.
 By 1925 the price was less than $300 (~ $6,000 today), making them attainable for just about anyone.